MarcusGastaldello/FRICOSIPY/README.rst

         cd C:\Users\<username>\Downloads\FRICOSIPY

 **3.**    Create the conda environment.
-If you do not have *Miniconda* already installed, you must install it first (https://www.anaconda.com/download)
+If you do not have *Miniconda* already installed, you must install it first (https://www.anaconda.com/download).

 .. code-block:: console

     conda create --name <env> --file <this file>

-When launching the FRICOSIPY model, you must always ensure this new conda environment is activated:
+Henceforth, when running the FRICOSIPY model you must always ensure this new conda environment is active:

 .. code-block:: console

     conda activate <env>